 Accommodation for those interested in trekking Rushaga Gorilla Families can be booked in Kisoro Town-Kisoro Travellers Rest Inn, Nkuringo Safari Lodge, Nkuringo Gorilla Camp or even Clouds Gorilla Lodge.

-There very many up market and budget accommodation facilities offered in the sector
+- There very many up-market, midrange and budget accommodation facilities offered in the sector